dkandalov/project-treemap/README.md

 What is this?
 =============

-This is a micro-plugin IntelliJ that shows project packages/classes treemap using [d3.js](http://d3js.org/).
+This is a micro-plugin for IntelliJ that shows packages/classes treemap using [d3.js](http://d3js.org/).
 <br/>
-(It runs inside [intellij-eval](https://github.com/dkandalov/intellij_eval) plugin and requires browser with SVG support.
+(It runs inside [intellij-eval](https://github.com/dkandalov/intellij_eval) plugin and needs browser with SVG support.
 Implemented for Java but should be easy to extend for other languages supported by IntelliJ.)